 Once we have done with cleaning, testing, and painting, we need to go ahead and add the substrate.
 Before I continue, I need to clarify the terms “Inert” and “Active” substrate.
 Actually, it is very simple.

-Inert substrate – this is a substrate which does not alter water chemistry (PH).
+Inert substrate – this is a substrate that does not alter water chemistry (PH).

-Active (buffered) substrate – this is a substrate which alters water chemistry (pH).
+Active (buffered) substrate – this is a substrate that alters water chemistry (pH).

 |Inert substrate||Active substrate|